Soman268/DAA/README.md

-# DAA lab work and assignments
+# DAA lab work

-This repository is created for submission of lab work and assignments of the Design and analysis of Algorithms.
+This repository is created for submission of lab work of the Design and analysis of Algorithms.